Subspace-Boosted Model Merging: Experiments

-Figure~\ref{fig:rankcollapse} illustrates the impact of \methodboost on the stable rank scores of task vectors obtained from TA~\cite{Ilharco-ICLR-2023}, TIES~\cite{Yadav-NIPS-2023} and Consensus Merging~\cite{Wang-ICML-2024}.
-Notably, \methodboost successfully achieved its objective of optimally utilizing the available weight space to increase the matrix rank.
-This enables multiple experts to better populate the corresponding subspaces and mitigates rank collapse as more and more experts are incorporated.
-Additional results are provided in the supplementary.
+Figure~\ref{fig:rank_collapse} illustrates the impact of \methodboost on the stable rank scores of task vectors obtained from TA, TIES and Consensus Merging.
+Notably, \methodboost successfully utilizes the available weight space by increasing the matrix rank.
+This enables the models to better populate the corresponding subspaces and mitigates rank collapse as more and more experts are incorporated.
+Additional results are provided in Supplementary Sec~\ref{sec:add_rank_collapse_results}.

-Moreover, we present the results of our \methodboost technique in Table~\ref{tab:subspaceboosting} when evaluated against standard model merging benchmarks on the 8, 14, and 20 vision benchmarks.
-Prior to applying \methodboost, the top performing method when merging 14 tasks (with ViT-B/32) is Consensus Merging~\cite{Wang-ICML-2024}.
-However, when we apply \methodboost and allow merging approaches to aggregate context across a larger effective subspace, the merging efficacy improves significantly (e.g. $65.0\% \rightarrow 75.8\%$ for TA), and raises most methods to much more comparable performance, in line with~\cite{yadav2024mattersmodelmergingscale,Roth-CVPR-2025}.

-Additionally, we offer further evidence on the generality of \methodboost by combining it with an orthogonal augmentation for model merging, namely LiNeS~\cite{Wang-ICLR-2025}.
-We find that the integration of LiNeS with any of the tested methods is further enhanced by \methodboost.
-This results in an impressive performance change, where for TA when merging 14 expert models on ViT-B/32, the performance increases from $65.0\%$ to $69.1\%$ using LiNeS, and then experiences a substantial improvement from $69.1\%\rightarrow 80.8\%$ by applying \methodboost.
+\textbf{Vision Results.} As shown in Table~\ref{tab:subspaceboosting}, \methodboost significantly improves performance of standard merging techniques across 8, 14 and 20 vision tasks.
+By enabling the methods to leverage a higher effective subspace, our approach yields substantial gains for all methods; for example it boosts the accuracy of simple Task Arithmetic from 65.0\% to 75.8\% when merging 14 tasks.
+Notably, this elevates all baselines to comparable performance.

-Overall, the performance gains remain substantial across methods (as illustrated in Fig.~\ref{fig:subspace_boost}), model sizes, and expert model counts (e.g. when 14 tasks on ViT-L/14 are merged using TA, accuracy increases from 77.1\% to 87.2\%).
+To demonstrate its generality, we show that \methodboost also enhances orthogonal techniques such as LiNeS.
+When merging 14 ViT-B/32 experts, LiNeS alone improves Task Arithmetic's performance from 65.0\% to 69.1\%, whereas applying \methodboost provides a further, substantial improvement to 80.8\%, highlighting its complementarity.
+Overall, the performance gains remain substantial across methods (as illustrated in Fig.~\ref{fig:rank_collapse}), model sizes, and expert model counts.